lambdaclass/concrete/ROADMAP.md

   rejected.
 ### Task R-0248

-**Objective:** Generate stack/recursion obligations where the profile claims boundedness.
+**Objective:** Generate stack/recursion obligations where the profile claims boundedness and enforce the configured target/profile stack budget rather than only reporting it.
+Gate just-under/just-over programs, deep call chains with large frames, report/gate accounting agreement, and a mutation that removes enforcement while leaving the report.

 ### Task R-0249